 Last, but not least, we love the Grey Goose, also in Southport, where we once stood elbow to elbow with John Mayer before being seated.
-The atmosphere can be described as rustic elegance with an eclectic crowd.
+The atmosphere can be described as rustic and cozy with an eclectic crowd.
 Some folks go to hang out, others go for dinner.
 There’s always a flat screen at the bar featuring a sporting event as well as a crackling fireplace on the opposite wall.
 Penne ala Vodka, Grey Goose Style is Mark’s staple, while I go back and forth between the Lobster Macaroni and the Steak Tips small plate.
-The Lobster Macaroni is the absolute best here, with the secret ingredient of truffle oil to compliment the generous chunks of lobster and the crispy cheese topping.
+The Lobster Macaroni is the absolute best here, with the secret ingredient of truffle oil to enhance the generous chunks of lobster and the crispy cheese topping.
 The Steak Tips are equally fantastic.
 Cooked to perfection, they come with a corn salsa and chipotle mayo dip that together, absolutely melt in your mouth!